grmarxer/Onboarding/Case_Study_4-VIPs_and_Pools.md

 - Articulate MAC Masquerade and its significance?
 - Articulate three-way handshake to a full proxy VIP when pool is down?
 - Can you ping a full proxy VIP when the pool is down?
 Articulate findings.
 - What happens with the SSH VIP when you get load balanced to the second node?
-Why?
+Why did it fail?
 - Why is it important to have the GET defined in a HTTP monitor?
 - Look at the BIG-IP connection table.
 Articulate what you see (#tmsh show sys connection)